uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - If there is no year included with the item, you can estimate the date to the nearest decade if you know enough information about the content of the image or item.
     - For example, if you think a photo was probably taken in the 1950s based on a car or clothing pictured, you can put '1950' or '1955' in the data cell.
 Be sure to fill in the date range in YYYY-YYYY format (in this case, 1950-1960) in the 'archival_date' cell in this situation, but do not put the range in the "date" column.
 - If you do not know the date and cannot estimate it, leave this field blank.
 - The "date" field is intended to be sortable and machine readable in order that items can be put on a timeline or sorted--so having it strictly in ISO format is important!
+No slashes or ranges!
 - Example values: `1955-12-08`; `1955-12`; `1955`

 ### archival_date